 2) Other bloggers.
 There are a ton of really talented food bloggers out there, especially when it comes to baking and dessert.
 Since I can’t possibly read and comment on every single one (how I wish I had that many hours in a day!), I usually turn to Pinterest to scroll through photos of their recipes and use those as inspiration for techniques and flavor combinations.

 3) Dining out.
 Because the towering mountain of dirty baking dishes in the sink easily becomes overwhelming and scares me off from cooking dinner too, we sometimes go out to eat, and I always peek at the breakfast and dessert menus at every restaurant!
-The best occasion is when I can convince my guy or some girlfriends to head over to a popular dessert-only place in town full of cakes, pies, cheesecakes, cookies, brownies, éclairs, and more.
-That is a baking blogger’s dream for inspiration!
+The best occasion is when I can convince my family or some girlfriends to head over to a popular dessert-only place in town full of cakes, pies, cheesecakes, cookies, brownies, éclairs, and more.
+That’s a baking blogger’s dream for inspiration!

 Today’s recipe for this Blueberry Banana Protein Smoothie actually came from my sweetest inspiration source: my younger brother.
-For a few summers in middle and high school, he mixed up a smoothie nearly every day—always with fruit, sometimes with milk, other times with yogurt—and they always turned out delicious.
+For a few summers in middle and high school, he mixed up a smoothie nearly every day — always with fruit, sometimes with milk, other times with yogurt — and they always turned out delicious.

-Just like my brother’s, this smoothie is incredibly simple to make.
-You just need 5 ingredients, including the ice!
-I started with two of my favorite fruits, blueberries and bananas.
-(Although who am I kidding… I love all fruit!)
-Both should be frozen.
+Frozen banana.
 Frozen bananas add an irresistible creaminess to smoothies, so slice up a ripe speckled one on your counter and pop it in the freezer for at least an hour before making your smoothie.
+Cutting it up makes it easier to blend later, and the smaller chunks often freeze faster too!

-Blueberry Banana Protein Smoothie | | Print |
+Blueberry Banana Protein Smoothie

-- ½ c (70g) frozen unsweetened blueberries
+- ½ cup (70g) frozen unsweetened blueberries

 - ½ medium (70g) banana, sliced and frozen

-- ¾ c (180g) plain nonfat Greek yogurt
+- ¾ cup (180g) plain nonfat Greek yogurt

-- ¾ c (180mL) unsweetened vanilla almond milk
+- ¾ cup (180mL) unsweetened vanilla almond milk

-- 2 c (260g) ice cubes
+- 2 cups (260g) ice cubes

 - Add all of the ingredients to a blender in the order listed, and pulse until smooth.
 Serve immediately.